Si Wu

 I received my Bachelor's Degree in Physics from Imperial College London, U.K., and a Master's Degree in Journalism from Northeastern University.

-Outside my work, I like to cook, travel, hike, and practice yoga.
+Outside my work, I like to cook, travel, run, and practice yoga.

 Profile